-The World Community Education Center Junior High school curriculum is designed to provide experiential learning while helping the student transition into the academically rigorous path to excellence in college.
+The World Community Education Center Middle school (6th-8th grades equivalent) curriculum is designed to provide experiential learning while helping the student transition into the academically rigorous path to excellence in college.
 Students study core curriculum subjects such as:

 - Foreign Language

 In addition, Middle students are introduced to the biology of learning and how to use this knowledge to develop individualized learning and study skills.

 Building on their Montessori foundation, students continue their hands-on learning experiences, integrating skills development with content mastery through: